 - In the entire permanent disablement, it is 60% or Rs.
 90,000/-, whichever is greater, and

-- In the scenario of permanent partial disablement, the compensation is proportionate to the disability as determined above.
+- In the scenario of permanent partial disablement, the compensation is proportionate to the disability as determined previously.

-The Workmen’s Compensation Act of 1923 got enacted to provide labour insurance or compensation to employees injured during their employment due to an accident.
-This act assures that workers’ rights are protected even if they suffer a disability or die from an accident at work.
-As a result, employers need to compensate employees who have sustained injuries that have resulted in death or disability while on the job.
+The Workmen’s Compensation Act of 1923 was enacted to provide labour insurance or compensation to employees injured during their employment due to an accident.
+This act ensures that workers’ rights are protected even if they suffer a disability or die from an accident at work.
+Therefore, employers should compensate employees sustaining injuries resulting in death or disability while on the job.

 FAQs Regarding Labor Insurance

-The Workmen's Compensation Act of 1923 got enacted to compensate workers in the case of an accident.
+The Workmen's Compensation Act of 1923 was enacted to compensate workers in the case of an accident.

 According to the Act, employers should have duties and obligations that include workers’ well-being following an accident caused by their employment, just as they have reserved the right to make profits.
-The Act's goal is to ensure that workers enjoy a stable existence after an accident on the job.
+The goal of the act is to ensure that workers have a stable sustenance after an accident on the job.

 What treatment do injured workers receive under labour insurance?

-Workers who are injured receive all medically necessary and acceptable treatment.
-With medical prices skyrocketing, several states have implemented cost-cutting initiatives.
-These include management standards for certain injuries, including appropriate treatment regimens and diagnostic testing.
+Injured workers receive all medically necessary and acceptable treatment.
+With medical prices skyrocketing, several states have implemented cost-cutting initiatives including management standards for certain injuries, including appropriate treatment regimens and diagnostic testing.

-When is an employer liable to render compensation to an employee?
+When is an employer liable to pay compensation to an employee?

 - If an employee has suffered personal harm

-- If such a personal injury occurred as a consequence of an accident If such an accident occurred as a result of and during employment
+- If such a personal injury occurred as a consequence of an accident, that is, if such an accident occurred as a result of and during employment

 - If such an injury resulted in an employee's permanent or partial disablement for more than three days